Security Guidelines on Carrying the Kirpan in Singapore

-1) The blade should not be more than 6 inches
+a.
+The blade should not be more than six inches (approximately 15 cm).

-2) The blade should be blunted or dull
+b.
+The blade should be blunted or dulled.

-3) It is to be sheathed at all times, and not openly displayed
+c.
+It is to be always sheathed and not openly displayed.

 Entry into Key Installations

-Examples of key installations are Parliament House, Istana, Government Buildings, Military Facilities, PUB, etc. Entry is subjected to security arrangement by the respective domain owners.
-For installations under Police purview Kirpans meeting the security criteria would be allowed, with the exception of Parliament House and Istana.
+8. Examples of key installations are the Istana, Parliament House, Government Buildings, Military Facilities, PUB, etc. Entry is subjected to security arrangement by the respective domain owners.

 Carrying of Kirpan in Public Areas

-If the Kirpan does not meet the criteria and there is no security concern, the Sikh will be advised to seek advice from SAB on the recommended type of Kirpan.
+12. If the kirpan does not meet the security criteria and there are no concerns, the Sikh will be directed to consult SAB on the recommended type of kirpan.

 Incoming Travelers at Checkpoints

-To facilitate screening processes, travelers are advised to declare their Kirpan at the Checkpoint.
+14. To facilitate existing screening processes, travellers are advised to declare their kirpan to the Customs officers at the checkpoint.